 Government Affairs

-NAPE’s legislative priorities for the 2021-2023 biennium were adopted by delegates to the NAPE Delegate Assembly.
+NAPE’s legislative priorities for the 2023-2025 biennium were adopted by delegates to the NAPE Delegate Assembly in August 2023.
 Our legislative priorities can be viewed here.

 Government Affairs Committee

-The NAPE/AFSCME Government Affairs Committee is comprised of members appointed by the NAPE/AFSCME President to monitor pending legislature, advocate on behalf of members, and make endorsement recommendations of political candidates.
-The current GAC members are:
+The NAPE/AFSCME Government Affairs Committee (GAC) is a bipartisan committee comprised of members appointed by the NAPE/AFSCME President to monitor pending legislation, advocate on behalf of members, and make endorsement recommendations of political candidates.
+Current committee members are:

 As the 2023 legislative session convened on January 3, 2023, the NAPE/AFSCME Government Affairs Committee (GAC) went to work to review newly filed bills, constitution amendments, and other matters that could affect the membership.
 The GAC uses the NAPE/AFSCME Legislative Platform as a guide to take positions on bills.